-In the last few years Jordan has become a very popular travel destination.
-In this travel guide you will find the top things to do in this beautiful country.
+In the last few years, Jordan has become a very popular destination.
+In this travel guide, you will find the top things to do and see in this beautiful country.

-Of all the countries I have visited in the last few years Jordan has a special place for me.
-Maybe because before visiting it I didn’t know much it and therefore I didn’t have very high expectations or maybe because of the incredible people I met.
-Whatever it was that made me love Jordan, I’m still in love with this country and I would return there right away.
+Of all the countries I have visited in the last few years, Jordan has a special place for me.
+Maybe because before visiting it I didn’t know much about it and therefore I didn’t have very high expectations or maybe because of the incredible people I met.
+Whatever made me fall in love with Jordan, I still love it, and I would return there immediately.

-Jordan is a place with a rich history and with incredible landscapes.
-Despite its proximity to countries where the political situation is not exactly stable, the people are extremely kind and I have never felt unsafe.
+Jordan is a place with a rich history and incredible landscapes.
+Despite its proximity to countries with unstable political situations, the people are extremely kind, and I have never felt unsafe.

-After visiting Jordan I wrote two articles about this country but in this post I’ll talk specifically about how to organize a trip to Jordan and what to do and to see..
+After visiting Jordan, I wrote two articles about this country, but in this post, I’ll talk specifically about how to organize a trip to Jordan and what to do and see.

 When is the best time to visit Jordan?

-In winter, on the other hand, it is colder than you would imagine keeping in mind that it’s a country in the Middle East.
-When I went there (at the beginning of March) it was snowing.
-The best time to visit Jordan is during Spring (between the end of March until the end of May) and in Autumn (from the end of September to end of November).
-In that period temperatures are usually pleasant.
+The best time to visit Jordan is during Spring (between the end of March and the end of May) and Autumn (from the end of September to the end of November).

-The difference of temperature between day and night is quite high even during spring and autumn, so please remember to bring clothes suitable for both hot and cold weather.
+The difference in temperature between day and night is quite high, even during spring and autumn, so please remember to bring clothes suitable for both hot and cold weather.

 Is Jordan a safe country?

-This is the probably the most frequently asked question for those who are thinking about visiting Jordan.
-The short answer is symply: yes, Jordan is a very safe country.
-I dedicated a whole article about this topic where I explained why Jordan is a safe country to visit.
+This is probably the most frequently asked question for those considering visiting Jordan.
+The short answer is yes, Jordan is a very safe country.
+I dedicated an entire article explaining why Jordan is a safe country to visit.

 Useful info to organize your trip to Jordan

-Most people start their trip in the capital, Amman, but there is also a Ryanair flight to Aqaba, in the south.
-You can visit almost all the places I mention in the article using public transport but it would be better to rent a car.
-It is clearly more expensive but you will save a lot of time and you will be able to see a lot more things.
+Most people start their trip to the capital, Amman, but there is also a Ryanair flight to Aqaba in the south.
+You can visit almost all the places I mentioned in the article using public transport, but renting a car would be better.
+It’s more expensive, but you will save a lot of time and be able to see more things.

-To access most of the more important place in the country you’ll have to pay an entrance fee and the total cost at the end of the holiday is quite high.
-To save money I recommend you to buy the Jordan Pass (here the official website) which gives you access to about 40 areas and greatly reduces the price you would have to pay by buying each ticket individually.
+To access most of the more important places in the country, you’ll have to pay an entrance fee and the total cost at the end of the holiday is quite high.
+To save money, I recommend you buy the Jordan Pass (here is the official website), which gives you access to about 40 different areas and greatly reduces the price you would have to pay if you buy each ticket individually.

-In addition when you buy the Jordan Pass the cost of the visa is halved.
-Once purchased, the pass is valid for 12 months, but from the moment you start using it is valid for 2 weeks.
-There are three versions of the pass and I recommend that you buy the 80 JOD pass, which gives you access to Petra for 3 days.
+In addition, when you buy the Jordan Pass, the visa cost is halved.
+Once purchased, the pass is valid for 12 months, but from the moment you start using it, it’s valid for 2 weeks only.
+There are three versions of the pass.
+I recommend you buy the 80 JOD pass, which gives you access to Petra for 3 days.

 Top things to do and to see in Jordan

-Here some ideas to organize your trip in Jordan.
+Here are some ideas to organize your trip to Jordan.

-Amman is the capital and the largest city of the country.
-The modern buildings blend perfectly with the older houses and it is worth spending a couple of days in this beautiful city.
+Amman is the capital and the largest city in the country.
+The modern buildings blend perfectly with the older houses, and it is worth spending a few days in this beautiful city.

-Amman is one of the oldest constantly inhabited cities in the world.
-It is even mentioned in the Bible as Rabbat-Ammon, the city where according to the story Uriah (Bathsheba’s husband) was killed.
-So as you can imagine is a city full of historical sites to visit.
+Amman is one of the oldest, constantly inhabited cities in the world.
+It’s even mentioned in the Bible as Rabbat-Ammon, the city where, according to the story, Uriah (Bathsheba’s husband) was killed.
+So as you can imagine is a city full of historical sites.

-One of the most important historical sites is the Roman Theater.
+One of the most important ones is the Roman Theater.

-The Citadel is considered a very important archaeological site due to the different civilizations that have occupied it.
-Some of the buildings you’ll see were built by Roman, Byzantine and Umayyad civilitations.
+The Citadel is considered a significant archaeological site thanks to the different civilizations that have occupied it.
+Roman, Byzantine, and Umayyad civilizations built some of the buildings.

-In addition to the archaeological sites I suggest you take a tour of one (or more) of the Souk (local markets).
-There are several of them and they have different opening days and time.
-Among the most famous there are:
+In addition to the archaeological sites, I suggest you tour one (or more) of the Souk (local markets).
+There are several of them, and they have different opening days and times.

 - Souk Jara: famous for local handicrafts.
-It is located in Rainbow Street and is open only on Fridays from 10:00 am to 10:00 pm.
+It is located on Rainbow Street and is open only on Fridays from 10:00 am to 10:00 pm.

-- Souk El-Khodra: open every day, is the market where local people buy fresh fruit and vegetables.
-The address is: Al Hussein Bin Talal Mosque – King Talal St 1
+- Souk El-Khodra: open every day, it’s the market where local people buy fresh fruit and vegetables.
+The address is Al Hussein Bin Talal Mosque – King Talal St 1

-- Farmers Market: in this market you can find organic fruits and vegetables.
-It is open only on Saturdays from 10:00 to 16:00 near The Winemaker (Arar St, Amman, Jordan).
+- Farmers Market: you can find organic fruits and vegetables in this market.
+It’s open only on Saturdays from 10:00 to 16:00 near The Winemaker (Arar St, Amman, Jordan)

-- Souk El-Sagha: if you feel like buying some gold or jewels this market is for you.
-It’s located in Downtown, King Faysal Square.
+- Souk El-Sagha: if you like buying gold or jewels, this market is for you.
+It’s located in Downtown King Faysal Square

 - Nour al Barakah: another market where you can find organic fruits and vegetables (at least some of them).
-It is located at Al Ahwaz Street
+It’s located at Al Ahwaz Street

-Regarding the accommodation, in Amman there are options for all the budgets.
-If you want to indulge in some luxury I suggest you to stay here.
+Regarding accommodation, in Amman, there are options for all budgets.
+If you want to indulge in luxury, I suggest you stay here.

 The ideal starting point to explore Jerash is the Arch of Hadrian, built in 129 AD.
-Among the ruins there is also a theater that is still used today for concerts.
+Among the ruins, there is also a theatre still used today for concerts.
 It has about 3000 seats.

 You can organize an excursion while staying in Amman, as Jerash is only 55 km from the capital.
 Alternatively, you can take a bus from Amman North Terminal Bus Station.
 The price is around 2 JODs.

-Ajlun is a small town (about 10,000 inhabitants) near Dibbin National Park, in a very fertile valley full of vineyards and forests.
-It is not a popular destination and is an option for those looking for places that are not very touristy.
+Ajlun is a small town (about 10,000 inhabitants) near Dibbin National Park, in a fertile valley full of vineyards and forests.

 Ajloun is famous for the castle that controlled the traffic along the road between Damascus and Egypt.
 The city is located about 71 km from Amman.